ValkA/BraceletIOT/README.md

 For example, the command <1,123> will add a record into the bracelet that represents a new connection by a phone that is represented by the number 123.
 As a response you will get the database.

+- LOCATION:
+To register location you should send <10,(double/float)latitude><11,(double/float)longitude>
+you will see the location when you will send <1,doctor_id>. the location will be among the tags in the container. for example, [<1,3,0,1><10,32.2343><11,7.23456>]. fields 2 and 3 represent the latitude and longitude.

 # Wiring:
 ![alt tag](https://raw.githubusercontent.com/ValkA/BraceletIOT/master/bracelet_bb.png)